 This is the opening of my forthcoming book, The Serpent in Spring, Volume III of The Trystan Trilogy.
 Like the two previous books, it opens with an overarching prologue, followed by a ‘proper’ prologue.
 For prologue haters, the overarching prologue is quite short, and the ‘proper’ prologue is a longer scene, set partly in the past, partly in the present.
 WARNING – contains spoilers!!!
-(Note – this is a draft version of the text.)
+Do not read if you haven’t read The Swan in Summer!

 The Trystan Trilogy

 Tomorrow, the man who changed my life will burn his father, and Lothian will have another king.
 He’ll be a man worth serving, a man worth following – and I should know, for, in another time, another kingdom, I followed the same man.

 So maybe that’s why I’m here, lurking in the shadows of Dunpeldyr, fort of the stockades, on the night before a burning.
 Perhaps I’ve come to offer him my loyalty once more, for good or ill.
 But I doubt he’d accept anything from the man who broke his heart and tried to destroy everything he cared about.

 Much lies between us, both in the past and in the present, and forgiveness doesn’t come easily to either of us.
 We’ve been enemies more often than we’ve been allies, and neither of us have forgotten why they called me Ferdiad the Serpent when I was Fili of Dalriada.
 I have a new name now, of course, and new allegiances that surprise me still but, perhaps, like myself, he doubts my transformation.

 Names are strange things: the names we’re given, the names we take, the names we win, the names we try to live down.
 I’m familiar with all of these and can slip off any name as a snake casts off its skin.
 I can become anyone – even the hero of my own story.